DevOps-Nirvana/python-usb-gadget-send-multimedia-hid-commands/README.md

 ## Purpose

-This code was made for some automation and integration for automation and integration of mobile devices to an Raspberry Pi.
-Specifically, was designed for an iPad a shared space to allow for various input and sensors from Raspberry Pi to trigger things on the iPad.
+This code was made for some automation and integration of mobile devices to an Raspberry Pi via an USB interface.
+Specifically, this was designed for an iPad as a kiosk with external inputs to allow for various input and sensors from Raspberry Pi to trigger/inform things on the iPad.
 This especially helps you do lots if you use the "Shortcuts iOS App" paired with enabling "Full Keyboard Support" on your iPad.

 This code is wonderful when paired with a tool such as [Triggerhappy](https://github.com/wertarbyte/triggerhappy) to remap keys/input to other keys and forward those keyboard presses into the Host USB Device via USB Gadget mode on Linux.
 This code also acts as an simple library, so it can easily be imported in other Python scripts.

-## Setup
+## Setup / Installation

 1. Setup a fresh Linux device (eg: Raspberry Pi)
 1. Follow walkthrough [here](https://mtlynch.io/key-mime-pi/) to setup your device as an USB Gadget